In this blog post, we are going to take a look at a couple of different types of neck pain…

 Postural Neck Pain

-If you are experiencing postural neck pain, you have developed a bad posture habit, and it is likely that you probably don’t even realize what you are doing wrong.
-Most patients have adopted this position when they are sitting, usually when they are working at a desk for extended periods of time or when they are driving, yet postural conditions can arise from bad positions when lying or standing as well, and there are some cases when postural syndrome arises from sporting activities, such as bending forward in the likes of hockey and cycling.
+f you are experiencing postural neck pain, you have developed a bad posture habit, and it is likely that you probably don’t even realize what you are doing wrong.
+Most patients have adopted this position when they are sitting, usually when they are working at a desk for extended periods of time (get these chairs for neck pain) or when they are driving, yet postural conditions can arise from bad positions when lying or standing as well, and there are some cases when postural syndrome arises from sporting activities, such as bending forward in the likes of hockey and cycling.

 The symptoms can vary for postural pain in the neck, yet most people experience either a burning sensation or a dull ache, and this can sometimes radiate to the shoulders and upper back, with other possible symptoms including limited movement and headaches.

 There are many different techniques therapists will use when it comes to your treatment; it all depends on your condition and the severity of the pain you are experiencing.
 Approaches include the use of lumbar support, joint mobilization, postural bracing, electrotherapy, exercise to improve posture, flexibility exercises, strengthening exercises and soft tissue massage.
 A key part of treatment is education on the posture you should be adapting to ensure that this issue never happens again.
 After all, if you fall into your old habits again, the pain is only going to recur at a later date, which you certainly don’t want.